Originally posted July 15, 2021. Updated November 17, 2021 and January 20, 2022

 When planning an on-location hybrid event, give thoughtful consideration to your guest experience and script your program carefully to be inclusive of both audiences.
 Does the content of your program offer enough reason for someone to tune in from home to watch this event?
 Does your event fundraiser rely on mobile technology and will your in-person audience be able to use it from the event venue?
 Be sure to add additional staff and volunteer roles during the event to support both audiences.

 No matter what your peers decide to do, select your event format based on your unique event goals.
-How were you successful connecting with your supporters during the pandemic and can you incorporate that into your event?
+How have you been successful connecting with your supporters during the pandemic and can you incorporate that into your event?
 What is your ability to limit risk for your audience and organization?
 As you consider your options, we invite you to contact us to discuss the various event formats and opportunities associated with each.

 Additional Resources from Our Partners